! Alberta Licence Service Outage Notice: June 28 - July 2, 2026 | Learn More

 • New residents in Alberta must register their vehicle within 90 days of moving to the province.

-• Temporary workers do not need to register vehicles unless that vehicle is in the province for more than 183 days per year.
+• Temporary workers do not need to register vehicles unless the vehicle is in the province for more than 183 days per year.

 To register your antique car, visit your local Alberta registry.
 As long as you and your vehicle meet the necessary qualifications, the process itself involves a small fee and a bit of processing time.
 Otherwise, the process of how to register your antique car in Alberta is simple, easy and affordable, and you will be showing off your beautiful vehicle sooner than you think.
 Whatever your needs, Riverbend Registry staff members have years of experience to help you with your needs.
 Come in today!